miroculus/r-cluster/README.md

 - `sh create_cluster.sh`
 - `sh create_rstudio.sh`

+## Update

+- `sh update_nodes.sh`: to update the node ip list, e.g. when cluster is restarted.

 ## Reference

 - `sh create_cluster.sh`: This script will send all these files to an S3 bucket, and then generates the R-Cluster via de `aws cli`